essmahr/bitbucket-slack/README.md

 ### Via plain node

   1. Run `npm start` (or `node server.js`) to fire up the application (you can do `node server.js &` to run it as a daemon in your Linux box)

-### Via Docker

-  1. Run `npm run build-container` to build the container
-  2. Run `npm run start-container` to start the container and the server inside it
-  3. When needed, you can use `npm run stop-container` and `npm run reload-container`

 ## Credits